PyAntony/hate-speech/README.md

 (some are mentioned in the paper):

 - can a factual statement constitute an attack?
-- can a single individual constitute an entire group if the offense can be generalize?
+- can a single individual constitute an entire group if the offense can be generalized?
 - when does a trait becomes associated with an entire group's identity?
 Couldn't a trait be mentioned only in reference of a single individual or perhaps a subgroup?